1.

 40.

-Fielding, N. & Thomas, H. Qualitative interviewing. in Researching social life (SAGE, 2008).
+Fielding, N. & Thomas, H. Qualitative interviewing. in Researching social life (SAGE, London, 2008).

 41.

-Larsen, P. Mediated fiction. in A handbook of media and communication research: qualitative and quantitative methodologies 117–122 (Routledge, 2002).
+Larsen, P. Mediated fiction. in A handbook of media and communication research: qualitative and quantitative methodologies 117–122 (Routledge, London, 2002).

 42.

-Lindlof, T. R. & Taylor, B. C. Qualitative communication research methods.
-(Sage Publications, 2002).
+Lindlof, T. R. & Taylor, B. C. Qualitative Communication Research Methods.
+(Sage Publications, Thousand Oaks, Calif, 2002).

 43.

-Newcomb, H. Narrative and genre. in Mass communication research methods vol. Sage benchmarks in social research methods (SAGE, 2009).
+Newcomb, H. Narrative and genre. in Mass communication research methods vol. Sage benchmarks in social research methods (SAGE, London, 2009).

 44.